cerner/terra-core/packages/terra-table/docs/guides/SectionWithinSection.md

   }
 ```
-As a precaution we can prevent default on the event, in case the list has an ancestor with a listener.
+As a precaution we can prevent default on the event, in case the table has an ancestor with a listener.
 This also prevents the browser from auto page scrolling when we are intending to make a selection with the space bar.
 ```jsx
   handleSectionSelection(event, metaData) {
     event.preventDefault();
   }
 ```
-Terra list comes with additional helpers to manage state, in this case we want to determine if the selection has collapsed or opened the section using the section key in our state.
+Terra Table comes with additional helpers to manage state, in this case we want to determine if the selection has collapsed or opened the section using the section key in our state.
 So we use the utility method "updatedMulitSelectedKeys", which returns an array of the keys following the addition or removing of the key passed.
 We then set this as our state.
 ```jsx
   handleSectionSelection(event, metaData) {
     event.preventDefault();
     this.setState(state => ({ collapsedKeys: Utils.updatedMultiSelectedKeys(state.selectedKeys, metaData.key) }));
   }
 ```
 Settting state will trigger another render.
 So in the render method we need generate our sections with the updated isCollapsed and isCollapsible props.
 Each section needs a unique key, not necessarily associated to our own key, but it works as well.
-The list renders flat, so keys need to be unique even if items are placed within sections structurally.
+The tab le renders flat, so keys need to be unique even if items are placed within sections structurally.
 [React List & Key Documentation](https://reactjs.org/docs/lists-and-keys.html)
 ```jsx
   createSection(sectionData) {